John Alton: Career

+As a cameraman, he preferred meticulously planning shots to effectively convey a film's emotional atmosphere, an approach that became a defining characteristic of his work.
+He had the strong belief that lighting in a scene must convey meaning and establish mood, rather than merely illuminating the set.
+In his opinion a studio lighting setup should mirror natural lighting.
+One of his particular talents was bringing a certain "blackness" into the picture and accentuating some parts with lights of higher intensity.
+One unusual concept was to achieve depth by placing the brightest light in the background - furthest from the camera.
+Shooting in Black and White was his preference, because he could "see more in the dark than I could in color,” he said.

+He was enthusiastic about that aspect of his work and became frustrated by directors who were unwilling to engage in a collaborative dialogue about lighting and its role in visual storytelling.
+His style is most notable in the films noir: He Walked by Night (1948), The Amazing Mr. X (1948), Raw Deal (1948) and The Big Combo (1955).

-Alton also photographed many color movies including Slightly Scarlet (a color film noir).
-He worked with Vincente Minnelli at MGM for 10 years including on Father of the Bride (1950) and An American in Paris (1951), for which he won the Academy Award for Best Color Cinematography with Alfred Gilks.
+Alton also photographed many color movies including Slightly Scarlet (a color film noir) which was the 6th and last collaboration between him and director Allan Dwan.

+When returning to MGM, he worked with Vincente Minnelli for 10 years including on Father of the Bride (1950) and An American in Paris (1951), for which he won the Academy Award for Best Color Cinematography with Alfred Gilks.
+For the 17 minute long ballet scene in this movie, he used a mobile camera and over 20 distinct movements and abrupt lighting changes mid shot.
+Father of the Bride was shot in just 28 days.
 He also worked multiple times with Richard Brooks including on Battle Circus (1953) and The Brothers Karamazov (1958).
+Beside that he also did some experimenting with 3D-filmmaking during the fifties.

 Alton resigned from the American Society of Cinematographers (ASC) in January 1944, reportedly due to conflicts with ASC founding member and MGM camera department head John Arnold.
 He was reinstated at his request less than a year later, with the help of Leon Shamroy, but ended up resigning a second and final time in March 1954 after a personal dispute with the president.

 Alton's last film was Elmer Gantry (1960).
-He worked with director Charles Crichton on Birdman of Alcatraz (1962) but both were fired after two weeks and Alton quit the industry.
+There he used utilized 'concealed lighting' to emphasize the character's inherent worthlessness, with the visual narrative reflecting Gantry's y nature.
+He also worked with director Charles Crichton on Birdman of Alcatraz (1962) but both were fired after two weeks.
+Being exhausted from battling studios over artistic quality versus profit, he retired as a filmmaker.

+Reception

+Alton's influential legacy was not always so celebrated, however; in fact, his achievements nearly slipped into oblivion before being rediscovered much later.
+Alton was an influence for many in the industry.